Bnobody47/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. This task is to display current directory contents.
 Long format, with user and group IDs displayed numerically, and hidden files.
 6. This task it to create a script that creates a directory named my-first-directory in the /tmp/ directory.
 7. This task is to move the file betty from /tmp/ to /tmp/my-first-directory.
+8. This task is to delete the file betty.
+The file betty is in /tmp/my-first-directory
+9. This task is to delete the directory my-first-directory that is in the /tmp directory.